CARES/CRRSAA/ARP Funding Information

 As part of the Coronavirus Response and Relief Supplemental Appropriations Act and the American Rescue Plan, federal emergency grant funding is available to Centralia College students who are enrolled in a college class, and are United States citizens or permanent residents with educational financial needs due to the coronavirus.

-Centralia College has been allocated funds from both the federal Coronavirus Aid, Relief, and Economic Security Act (CARES Act), Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA), and American Rescue Plan (ARP) Act.
+Centralia College recieved funds from both the federal Coronavirus Aid, Relief, and Economic Security Act (CARES Act), Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA), and American Rescue Plan (ARP) Act.
 The CARES, CRRSAA, and ARP Act established and funded the Higher Education Emergency Relief Fund (HEERF) to provide emergency funding.
-These critical funds help eligible CC students cover educational expenses.
+These critical funds helped eligible CC students cover educational expenses.

-No, but you must be enrolled in at least one class at Centralia College for summer quarter.
+You must be enrolled in at least one Centralia College class.

 CARES/CRRSAA/ARP Reporting Information

 How much funding has Centralia College received and how has it been allocated?
 Use the tabs below to read more about aid has been disbursed to students and the college.